UShouldRun/Spider-Line4---AI-Algorithms-Project/README.md

 The file that should be ran is "main.py".
 The bots' code is written inside the "bots.py".

-- STATE OF THE PROJECT: ON GOING -
+# STATE OF THE PROJECT: ON GOING

-All the code is free to use and experiment with, but all github accounts stated bellow should be mencionned.
-Project made by Henrique dos Santos Teixeira (UShouldRun), João Pedro Gouveia Ferreira (johnpierre), Pedro Pereira (PedroPeras).

 # SPIDER LINE 4 #